3-hour-crypto/3-hour-crypto.github.io/index.md

 ### What you'll have after 3 hours

 1. **Bitcoin/Ether Exchange**: (e.g. Coinbase) You'll be exchanging $30 here, $10 of Bitcoin and $20 of Ether.
 We'll learn the major concepts behind these two cryptos, and how they are different.
-3. **Desktop Wallet**: This is where you'll store and keep your cryptocurrency.
+2. **Desktop Wallet**: This is where you'll store and keep your cryptocurrency.
 We'll learn about the  We'll touch on security and how to avoid losing your bitcoin.
-2. **Altcoin Exchange**: (e.g. Bittrex) You'll be sending $10 of your Ether to this exchange, to buy $10 of an Altcoin.
+3. **[Extra 1 hour] Altcoin Exchange**: (e.g. Bittrex or Binance) You'll be sending $10 of your Ether to this exchange, to buy $10 of an Altcoin.
 We'll learn about the wild, wild west of tokens, and the ideas they represent.
+4. **Understanding the big ideas**: You'll have a high-level understanding of the technologies behind distributed ledgers, blockchains, and smart contracts.

 ## Should I "Invest"?